Minds/minds/README.md

 - Vagrant

 Clone this repository and run `init.sh` (or `init.bat` if you're on Windows) to clone submodules.
-Run `vagrant up` to create, provision and run the VM.
+Run `vagrant up` to create, provision and run the VM (virtualbox required).

 ## Installing and Building Developer version